-13Figure 4A-13.
+Figure 4A-13.
 Barrel and Cooling Fans

 The barrels are bimetallic inlay X102 with hard-lined-with-alloy steel backing material BM 32 rated at 700 kg/cm2.
 It is precision honed.
 There are heavy-duty flanges at both ends, with a single-vent liquid injection port (plugged for customer use) located for volatiles extraction and a mechanical vent plug.